vyrjana/DearEIS/README.md

 - composition of complex plots

 Check out the [wiki](https://github.com/vyrjana/DearEIS/wiki/Screenshots) for screenshots of the GUI.
-See the [Features](#features) section and [_pyimpspec_](https://github.com/vyrjana/pyimpspec) for more details about e.g. supported data formats and implementation details.
+See the [Features](#features) section and [pyimpspec](https://github.com/vyrjana/pyimpspec) for more details about, e.g., supported data formats and implementation details.

-The API is an extension of the API provided by [_pyimpspec_](https://github.com/vyrjana/pyimpspec) and can be used to e.g. perform batch processing.
+The API is an extension of the API provided by [pyimpspec](https://github.com/vyrjana/pyimpspec) and can be used to, e.g., perform batch processing.
 Documentation about the API can be found on the [wiki](https://github.com/vyrjana/DearEIS/wiki).
-[This Jupyter notebook](examples/examples.ipynb) contains some examples of how to use the API though the focus is on the additions available in the _DearEIS_ API.
+[This Jupyter notebook](examples/examples.ipynb) contains some examples of how to use the API though the focus is on the additions available in the DearEIS API.
 See the [pyimpspec](https://github.com/vyrjana/pyimpspec) repository for examples and documentation regarding its API.

 If you encounter issues, then please open an issue on [GitHub](https://github.com/vyrjana/DearEIS/issues).